-Currently, to publish to Microsoft Azure platform https://azure.microsoft.com/en-us/ you must do the following before scanning:
+Note: Currently, to publish to Microsoft Azure platform https://azure.microsoft.com/en-us/ you must install WAL-inuxAgent 2.0.18 (for CentOS) or waagent 2.0.16 (for Debian and Ubuntu) which are not compatible with Network-Manager (or network-manager) package.
+Therefore, if you plan to migrate, you must also do the following before scanning:

-- 1. Unless you are migrating from CentOS7+ or Red Hat Enterprise Linux 7+, uninstall NetworkManager (if installed). - 2.
+- 1. Uninstall NetworkManager (if installed). - 2.
 Uninstall the Microsoft Azure agent, i.e. WALinuxAgent and waagent packages (if installed).